GhislainMitahi/gm-book-store/README.md

 # BookStore

-The bookstore project is built with reactjs with a purpose to classify books
+The bookstore project is built with reactjs with a purpose to classify books and thier Author

 ## Built With